spmurrayzzz/node-shipping-ups/README.md

     services: [ // optional, you can specify which rates to look for -- performs multiple requests, so be careful not to do too many
       '03'
     ],
+    return_service: '9', // optional, will provide a UPS Return Service specification
     packages: [
       {
         packaging_type: '02', // optional, packaging type code